Olson’s Universe

 – Charles Olson, Maximus 4, Song 3

 His essential manual of poetry, the polemic ‘Projective Verse’ was a found transformation, again from Fenollosa through Pound.
 Louis Zukofsky another early modernist—also saw language as history, but seemed to be cut out of this connective tissue (a writer who was there, but stranded).
 The year 1950 would be major for Olson.
-He would began a monumental correspondence with the poet Robert Creeley, begin discussion’s with Cid Corman on their collaborative literary journal Origin, and compose his double guideposts of new poetry: ‘The Gate and the Center’, and ‘Projective Verse’.
+He began a monumental correspondence with the poet Robert Creeley and started discussions with Cid Corman on their collaborative literary journal Origin, and composed his double guideposts of the new poetry: ‘The Gate and the Center’, and ‘Projective Verse’.

 Creeley was twenty-three at the time of his and Olson’s correspondence; world-wise and inspired by be-bop and the hipster lingo of black jazz musicians.
 “In strategic terms, for Olson, the greatest value of his association with Creeley lay in the simple fact of having someone with whom to promote a shared agenda (Zukofsky had no one).
 One could not start a revolution alone.”[iii]
 Creeley’s vigor and sketch-pad language was an intoxicant for Olson.
 They both screwed with language and convention, finding a new path, and came to it from different angles.
 Creeley articulated for Olson the origin of sound and music they both had discovered along separate paths: “all the close friends thru the college yrs, and later: were musicians or making sounds, etc. It was a shortcut to speech, understanding, to make use of the words running with same/ or: the worst, crazy, too much, gone, the thing, goofed, in his crib, dig, etc….
 Of course for ways in speech, sounds & timing: there is nobody like, say, the colored: negroes: a rhythm & a feel for each thing that comes out of their mouths.
 That wd take some time to document, like they also say.”[iv]
 Creeley would send lists of what to listen: Miles Davis: Complicity, Move; Charlie Parker: Chasing the Bird, Cheryl, Don’t Blame Me; Bud Powell, Max Roach, Milt Johnson, Al Hag, etc. –jazz expressing another sound form of kinetics in poetry—an idea out of Pound overlaid onto bop.
 The culture of Black vernacular and jazz was a monumental force on poetics.